Hamiltonian Floer theory on surfaces: Elements of Floer theory and linking

 \subsubsection{Winding of eigenvectors of $A_{x,J}$}

-We summarize here some necessary facts from \cite{HWZ95} on the winding numbers of eigenvectors of $A_{x,J}$ which appeared in the previous subsection (while \cite{HWZ95} works in the aspherical case, our previous discussion makes clear how this winding number depends on the choice of cappings of $x$ and $y$ and this is all that is needed to extend the results to capped orbits).
-For a loop $x \in \mathcal{L}_0(\Sigma)$, let $\pi_2(\Sigma;x)$ denote the set of homotopy classes of capping disks for $x$. \begin{prop} Let $x \in Per_0(H)$ with $H$ non-degenerate and $J: S^1 \rightarrow \mathcal{J}(\Sigma,\omega)$ arbitrary.
+We summarize here some necessary facts from \cite{HWZ95} on the winding numbers of the eigenvectors of $A_{x,J}$ which appeared in the previous subsection (while \cite{HWZ95} works in the aspherical case, our previous discussion makes clear how this winding number depends on the choice of cappings of $x$ and $y$ and this is all that is needed to extend the results to capped orbits).
+For a loop $x \in \mathcal{L}_0(\Sigma)$, let $\pi_2(\Sigma;x)$ denote the set of homotopy classes of capping disks for $x$. \begin{proposition} Let $(H,J)$ be a non-degenerate Floer pair, $x \in Per_0(H)$ with $H$ non-degenerate and $J: S^1 \rightarrow \mathcal{J}(\Sigma,\omega)$ arbitrary.
 There is a well-defined function